-How the founder of Google Creative Lab turned it into a juggernaut
+How the co-founder of Google Creative Lab turned it into a juggernaut

 FC: Can you talk about the Creative Lab?
 You put out several commercials, and recently, experiments that promote AI–but are you really more Google’s marketing arm than part of product development?

 RW: I probably spend over 50% of my time in product development!
 Definitions, by definition, kind of limit things.
 People who come in here are often like, “just tell me what I should be doing.”
-If I had a list of everything we’ve done, what’s most important is not what’s on the list.
+If I had a list of everything we’ve done, what’s most important is what’s not on the list.
 Our goal is to invent what no one asked for.

 FC: Right.
 At the Lab, it doesn’t seem that you start with a normal identify a problem, find a solution, mindset.